forta-network/forta-bot-db/README.md

 owner/0xabcdefabcdefabcdefabcdefabcdefabcdef/secrets.json
 ```

+## Configuration

+In the `serverless.yml` there is a reference to an AWS SSM parameter POLYGON_JSON_RPC.
+You can set this to any polygon rpc you wish.
+If you don't wish to use SSM, replace this value with whatever polygon json-rpc provider you wish to use.
+If you remove this ENV reference entirely, the system will fall back to https://polygon-rpc.com, which can be rate limited.

 ## Deploy

 Make sure you have the right `--profile` referenced in Makefile's deploy target and in the serverless.yml.